Firefly042/Roleplay-Archiver/README.md

 * Does not indicate a message that has been replied to.

+* Has issues with webhooks such as Tupperbox

 ## Future Updates
 * Handle reactions maybe.
 * Handle rich embeds.
 * Need to test with Nitro sever pfps.
+* Webook support